 Chautona Havig — The Last Chapter

-Celese Sanders and Beth Sparks-Jacques — Exit Prima Donna
+Celese Kendrick & Beth Sparks-Jacques — Exit Prima Donna

 Olivia Holm — What Happens at Sundown